-The test strips are designed to evaluate a donor’s urine sample comprehensively.
+The strip is designed to evaluate a donor’s urine sample comprehensively.
 Abnormalities found will alert you immediately.
 Only when the donor’s specimen is balanced and has the correct pH level, specific gravity and their creatinine levels are normal will they pass.

 What is adulteration?

-One of the best ways to test for adulteration is to determine specific urinary characteristics as shown below:
+One of the best ways to check for adulteration is to determine specific urinary characteristics as shown below:

 - OX – Oxidants: Detects the presence of oxidants.

-- S.G. – Specific Gravity: Tests for sample dilution.
+- S.G. – Specific Gravity: Checks for sample dilution.

-- pH: Tests for the presence of acidic and alkaline adulterants.
+- pH: Checks for the presence of acidic and alkaline adulterants.

-- GLU – Glutaraldehyde: Tests for the presence of an exogenous aldehyde.
+- GLU – Glutaraldehyde: Checks for the presence of an exogenous aldehyde.